How to fuel guide: 70.3 half iron & full iron distance triathlon

 For the sake of an even number:

-- For a half-iron distance race figure on a 3-4-hour bike time.
+- For a 70.3 / half-iron distance race figure on a 3-4-hour bike time — one multi-hour bottle will cover the entire bike leg.

 - For a full-iron distance race figure on a 6-7-hour bike time.